Big Brother 21 (American season): HouseGuests

 On June 10, 2019, CBS reported that the cast would be revealed on June 17, 2019 on Big Brother live feeds to viewers with a CBS All Access subscription.
 Jeff Schroeder returned to host pre-season interviews with the cast after being replaced by Celebrity Big Brother alumnus Ross Mathews for the previous season.

 Future appearances

-Jessica Milagros appeared on The Bold and the Beautiful on October 23, 2019.
-David Alexander and Nicole Anthony returned as contestants for Big Brother: All-Stars.
-Kathryn Dunn appeared on the fifth season of Ex on the Beach.
-David Alexander competed on The Challenge: USA.
-Analyse Talavera and Tommy Bracco competed on The Challenge: Ride or Dies as a team.
+A month after the season ended, Jessica Milagros appeared on The Bold and the Beautiful.
+In 2020, David Alexander and Nicole Anthony returned as contestants for Big Brother: All-Stars.
+In 2022, Kathryn Dunn appeared on the fifth season of Ex on the Beach.
+Later that year, David Alexander competed on the first season of The Challenge: USA.
+Also in 2022, Analyse Talavera and Tommy Bracco competed on The Challenge: Ride or Dies as a team.

+In 2025, Kat Dunn competed on The Amazing Race 38 partnered with her boyfriend.
+That same year, Tommy Bracco competed with his father, Phil, on the first season of 99 to Beat.

 Episodes

 Twists

 Over the course of the game, several twists to the format were introduced.

 Camp Director

 On the first premiere night, Julie announced that the HouseGuests would vote for a Camp Director.
 That person would be safe from the first eviction as well, but they had to select four HouseGuests to "banish".
 Those four HouseGuests would then compete to stay in house.
 The three winners would go back into the house while the loser stayed banished and did not return.
 Michie was elected Camp Director and banished Cliff, David, Jessica, and Kemi.
 David lost the competition and was evicted.